bartlomiejwiejak/bartlomiejwiejak/README.md

 ### Hi there! 👋

-I'm 💻 Creative Developer focussed on :cyclone: React for interactive projects :fire:
+I'm 💻 Creative Developer focused on :cyclone: React for interactive projects :fire: